qfpl/reflex-tutorial/blog/drafts/reflex/basics/switching.md

 ## Higher-order FRP

-When we want to modify an FRP network, we do it via higher-order FRP.
+When we want to modify an FRP network, we do it using higher-order FRP.

 We've probably seen higher-order functions, which is where function which take functions as arguments, like:
 ```haskell